Businesses experience a range of different people, process and product challenges as they progress through the growth cycle, including;

 - Supporting growth via new markets or new offerings and;

-- Finance team capability to capitalise on profitable growth
+- Finance team capability to capitalise on profitable growth opportunities

 Early Stage Businesses – From Success to Stress